Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Experimental Validation

 \subsection{Variable Stiffness Ability}

-The VS-Wrist exploits the redundant elastic actuation to vary the stiffness of the coupler and adapt to tasks of different natures.
-To prove this feature, the device tracked a circular trajectory with the end-effector, at four different stiffness levels, in both loaded and unloaded conditions.
-During these experiments, the VS-Wrist is hung upside-down on a fixed frame, as shown in Figure~\ref{fig:StiffnessExperimentalSetup}.
-An external load of 640 g is attached to the coupler at a distance of 78.2 mm from the origin of the local frame $\{S_e\}$.
-Therefore, the force of gravity applies a known external wrench which varies with the posture of the wrist.
-We compute a reference signal for each level of stiffness such that all the circles tracked in unloaded conditions are equal.
-Then, we attach the load and repeat the experiments to catch the effects of an external wrench at different stiffness presets.
-Since the stiffness of the device determines its response to external perturbations, the higher the stiffness, the smaller the difference between the trajectories in loaded and unloaded configurations.
-Figure~\ref{fig:StiffCircles} shows that the circles tracked at various stiffness in the unloaded condition have the same radii, but they reduce their size inversely proportional to the commanded stiffness when the load is applied.
-To roughly quantify the stiffness of the device, we assume that it remains constant during each trial.
-This hypothesis does not consider that the stiffness also depends on the posture of the coupler.
-However, it is useful to easily obtain an idea of the overall stiffness of the various configuration of the device.
-Thanks to this assumption, it holds
+The VS-Wrist exploits {its} redundant elastic actuation to vary the stiffness of the coupler, adapting to tasks of different natures. {To demonstrate this capability}, we {replicated} the experiment {depicted} in Figure~\ref{fig:GridUnloaded} after attaching a load to the end-effector.
+During this experiment, the VS-Wrist is hung upside-down on a fixed frame, as shown in Figure~\ref{fig:StiffnessExperimentalSetup}.
+An external load of 640~g is {affixed} to the coupler at a distance of 78~mm.
+Therefore, the force of gravity applies a known external wrench that varies with the posture of the wrist.
+To quantify the stiffness, we assume that it remains constant during each trial.
+This assumption holds

-where $\Delta w_u, \Delta u \in \mathbb{R}^{2\times N_{sample}}$ are matrices whose columns contain the difference between the loaded and unloaded condition of, respectively, external wrench and posture, along the minimum parametrization $u$, for each sample of the trial, while $K_u$ represents the stiffness of the device in minimum parametrization.
+where $\Delta w_u, \Delta u \in \mathbb{R}^{2\times N_{sample}}$ are matrices whose columns contain, for each sample of the trial, the difference between the loaded and unloaded condition of {the external wrench and posture, respectively,} along the minimum parametrization $u$, and $K_u$ represents the angular stiffness of the device.
 Therefore, inverting \eqref{eq:StiffExp} yields the stiffness matrix $K_u$ that best fits the experimental data.
+Table~\ref{tab:Stiffness} reports the range of joint stiffness and the statistical significance of its estimation.

-To obtain a graphical representation in the cartesian space, we compute the cartesian compliance matrix and the compliance ellipsoids using the singular value decomposition of this matrix, as previously done \cite{lemerle2021wrist}.
-Precisely, the eigenvalues determine the length of the semi-axis, while the eigenvectors define their orientation.
-Figure~\ref{fig:Compliance_Ellipses} shows that, coherently with the previous outcome, the various springs preload achieve different compliance of the coupler, promoting the task adaptability of the device.
+Figure~\ref{fig:StiffCircles} shows the device tracking circular trajectories {under} both loaded and unloaded conditions at various stiffness configurations.
+The device stiffness dictates its response to external perturbations, with higher stiffness resulting in smaller differences between trajectories in loaded and unloaded configurations. {Accordingly}, in Figure~\ref{fig:StiffCircles}, the circles reduce their size inversely proportional to the commanded stiffness when the load is applied.